kotekan/kotekan/docs/sphinx/dev/dev_buffers.rst

 Buffers
 ************

-More detailed info about buffers, whatever a process writer could need to know...
+More detailed info about buffers, whatever a stage writer could need to know...